 It was agreed in CE10 to represent test data in the form of table (G/C depends on latency L=2,3,…and frequency F=150-500 MHz).
 Test results provided by STMicro are shown in the Table 1: HM4.0 and F-251 core transform G/C and ration between them.
 Empty cells mean that this combination of frequency/latency was not tested.

-RTL generated by SynthonyCC was shared by STMicro to all CE10 members and Samsung has cross-checked them.
+RTL generated by SynphonyCC was shared by STMicro to all CE10 members and Samsung has cross-checked them.
 First we have checked that RTL and c-code realizing transform provide identical outputs.
-Then we synthesized provided RTL using our constrain of Synopsys Design Compiler.
+Then we synthesized provided RTL using our constraint of Synopsys Design Compiler.
 As it is mentioned above G/C in our measurement cannot be the same with reported by STMicro (due to the difference in Design Compiler settings); but difference is not big.
-Cross-check results by Samsung is reported in the left part of Table 1.
+Cross-check results by Samsung is reported in the righthand part of Table 1.

 Table 1.
 G/C measured by STMicro using automatically generated by SynthonyCC RTL (and cross-check by Samsung).